Lab 6: Visualizing categorical data with D3

 Right now, our pie chart and legend are occupying a ton of space on our page.
 It’s more common to place the legend to the right of the pie chart, so let’s do that.

-We can do that by wrapping both the pie chart and the legend with a shared container, and using a flex layout on it.
+We can do that by wrapping both the pie chart and the legend with a shared container, and using a flex layout (i.e. setting display: flex for the .container class in the <style> section).

 <div class="container">